DrafProject/elmada/paper/paper.md

 MEFs are more challenging to approximate than XEFs since MEFs require the identification of the marginal power plants per time step.
 In `elmada`, this is done through a merit order simulation within the PP and PWL method described in [@Fleschutz2021].

+Also, historical and simulated day-ahead electricity market prices are provided.
+They can be used either for the economic evaluation of electricity demands or to model the incentive signal of price-based demand response.

+Currently, `elmada` provides data for 20 European countries and for each year since 2017.
+`elmada` works mainly with data from the ENTSO-E Transparency Platform [@ENTSOE].

+# Current and Future Usage

 So far, `elmada` has been used in a study where MEFs, XEFs and the results of load shift simulations based on them are compared across 20 European countries [@Fleschutz2021].
 In ongoing research, `elmada` is used to quantify the costs and emission-saving potentials that arise from the exploitation of existing and future flexibility in decentral energy hubs.